Twaddler01/rpg_similitude/README.md

 # Updates

 09-14-2024
+- Added health and resource bars for combat (energy/mana).
+- Created a function for showing player status as in combat, which is whenever a battle is started.
+- Need enemies and abilities to equip/swap gear as top priorities.

+09-14-2024
 - Added many stat calculations, stored main values in array for use in battles.
 Finished health bar.
 - Need dynamic ability for equipment changes in a function to update as equipment is modified.
 Likely, this is the next process before starting on the "battle" functionality.